-Section 62-1901(c)(2)(h): Hours of operation of the proposed use shall be consistent with the use and enjoyment of the properties in the surrounding residential community, if any.
+Section 62-1901(c)(2)(h) Hours of operation of the proposed use shall be consistent with the use and enjoyment of the properties in the surrounding residential community, if any.
 For commercial and industrial uses adjacent to or near residential uses, the hours of operation shall not adversely affect the use and enjoyment of the residential character of the area.

-Applicant's Response: The hours of use will be in accordance with all current county codes and ordinances.
+The hours of use will be in accordance with all current Brevard County codes and ordinances.